prplecake/jrgnsn.net/content/post/2018-09-17-Security-Self-Defense-presented-by-the-Electronic-Frontier-Foundation.md

 ---
-layout: post
-title: >-
-  Security Self-Defense, presented by the Electronic Frontier Foundation
+date: "2018-09-17T00:00:00Z"
 tags:
 - Electronic Frontier Foundation
 - Privacy
 - Security
+title: Security Self-Defense, presented by the Electronic Frontier Foundation
 ---

 For a while now, I've been aware of the [Electronic Frontier Foundation][eff]